dentarg/auth0-blog/_posts/2018-01-04-creating-symfony-blog-part-2.markdown

 ## Conclusion

 Congratulations, you have just built yourself a functional blog engine from scratch with Symfony.
 This blog engine even enables visitors to sign up to become authors.
 This allows them to also contribute to your blog by posting articles of their own!
-Although this is just the basics of a blog, it is a strong stepping stone into making it as custom and feature filled as you wish.
+Although this is just the basics of a blog, it is a strong stepping stone to making it as custom and feature filled as you wish.